microsoft/classy-fire/README.md

 ## Quality of results
-We ran an experiment to classify a sample of 100 tweets from the (tweet_eval dataset)[https://huggingface.co/datasets/tweet_eval/viewer/emotion/train].
+We ran an experiment to classify a sample of 100 tweets from the [tweet_eval dataset](https://huggingface.co/datasets/tweet_eval/viewer/emotion/train).
 The results are

 |              | precision | recall | f1-score | support |